Promoting, supporting and encouraging the study of the United States since 1955

 BIPOC School Essay Award

 We are looking for essays that explore any aspect of the American experience, from the perspective of history, literature, film, politics or any other related or inter-related discipline.
 If you feel more comfortable to do so, you are welcome to respond to a specific question of your own choosing.
-No preference will be given, whether you choose to write on a topic of your own choice, or if you respond to a specific question.
+No preference will be given, whether you choose to write on a topic of your own choice, or if you respond to a specific question from a teacher.

-Submissions that engage with some aspect of social justice, such as (but not limited to) voting rights, environmental justice, Indigenous rights, racial justice, healthcare, gender justice, immigration, or equality, are of particular interest to the awarding panel.
+Submissions that engage with some aspect of social justice, such as (but not limited to) voting rights, environmental justice, Indigenous rights, racial justice, healthcare, gender justice, immigration, or equality, are of particular interest to the awarding panel, but there is no expectation or requirement that you do write on these topics.

 Essays may be adapted from coursework or ongoing research projects that students are engaged in, but they must not exceed the length of 1,500 words.
 You are encouraged to include references and a bibliography, but this is not essential and will have no bearing on the award.
 However, any materials used should be listed and the award panel will not tolerate any form of plagiarism.
 The 1,500 word count only refers to the body of the essay, and not any details of sources used.